-In this unit, students will be given an opportunity to research a topic of their choosing in connection with the theme of the course.
+In this unit, students will be given an opportunity to research a topic of their choosing.
 During this time, students will compose an annotated bibliography consisting of academic and informal sources, as well as compose an essay based upon that research.
 Additionally, students will attend a one-on-one conference with their professor to discuss their research and writing.
-The argumentative essay serves as the assessment tool for the General Education Divisional Objective.
+The argumentative essay serves as an assessment tool for the General Education Divisional Objective.

-Addresses Course Outcomes 1, 2, 3, 4, 5, 6, 7, 8; English PLO 1, 2, 4, 6 prompts and will require students to return their freewriting entries in order to produce a final narrative.
+Addresses Course Outcomes 1, 2, 3, 4, 5, 6, 7, 8; English Department Program Learning Outcomes 1, 2, 4, 6